Ambuj-UF/ConCat-1.0/README.md

 #ConCat v1.0

 ###BioPython is not a prerequisite for ConCat anymore
-##Coevolution module under development.
+###Coevolution module is under development.
 Check Coevolver folder for currently added coevolution functionalities.
 Suggestions are invited.

 ###Read Manual for detail instructions